kverrier/Combo-Trainer/README.markdown

 The hosted live version is slightly different from this source code.
 In this version, I am in the process of adding a user authentication system so that user can have their own personal combos.
 The system works;
-however, there is bit of making sure that the right interface shows up at the right time (e.g. Log Off button only shows if the user is logged in).
+however, there is a need to make sure the right interface shows up at the right time (e.g. Log Off button only shows if the user is logged in).

-Also future plans include support for multiple button combos.
-Currently all combos are done with the 'J' key; whereas, the game has 6 buttons allocated for different attacks.